OtaK/b0xx-viewer-rs/README.md

-# b0xx-viewer
+# parallelograph

-A multi-platform B0XX input viewer for your streaming needs
+A multi-platform B0XX / Frame1 input viewer for your streaming needs

 ## Installation